scaffold-eth/scaffold-eth/README.md

 There you will see the debug code blob below it, it is here where you will outline details for your home-page.
 Follow the medium blog post and you will see two inputs to bring into your `App.jsx` file:

-**TODO: NOTE TO SELF TO FIX THIS PART AS I'M NOT GETTING THE DEX TO LOAD ON THE FRONT END!
+**NOTE: NOTE TO SELF TO FIX THIS PART AS I'M NOT GETTING THE DEX TO LOAD ON THE FRONT END!
 ONLY BALLOONS :(**

 ```
 <DEX